 Vitiligo signs may include:

-- Patchy skin color loss appears on the hands, face, and areas around the joints and the genitals opening.
+- Patchy skin color loss appears on the hands, face, and areas around the joints and the genitals.

 - Color loss in the tissues that line the inside of the mouth and nose.